Modern Ikebana Vanda Orchid Styling: 5 Flower Arrangement Ideas at Home

 Arrangement 4: With Kangaroo Paw

-Close-up of a purple Vanda orchid and yellow Kangaroo Paw arrangement with rich green foliage.
+A close-up view of a modern ikebana style arrangement combining a purple Vanda orchid and yellow Kangaroo Paw with rich green foliage.

-A Vanda orchid and Kangaroo Paw arrangement on a shelf next to a traditional Japanese bamboo basket.
+A modern ikebana Vanda orchid and Kangaroo Paw arrangement on a shelf, styled next to a traditional Japanese bamboo basket.

 The fourth styling is all about contrast.
 Yellow Kangaroo Paw alongside the purple Vanda — two strong personalities, placed close together inside the bowl.
-A generous amount of green foliage woven around the stems softens the tension between them.
-Pulled back, something in the air shifts.
-The fine needle-leaved greens connect naturally with the bamboo basket resting nearby on the shelf.
+A generous amount of green foliage fills in around the stems, softening the tension between them.
+The fine, needle-like leaves of the conifer greenery echo the texture of the bamboo basket resting nearby on the shelf, giving the whole styling a distinctly Japanese feel.
+That basket in the background helped bring the impression together.

-Close-up of a purple Vanda orchid styled naturally inside an old Japanese ceramic jar with a lid.
+A close-up of a modern ikebana style Vanda orchid arrangement set inside an antique Japanese ceramic jar with a lid.

-A Vanda orchid in a ceramic jar on a wood compote, styled with a woven basket and a rattan lampshade.
+A modern ikebana Vanda orchid in a Japanese ceramic jar on a wooden compote, styled with a woven basket and a rattan lampshade.

 Lately, most of my days are spent working on my upcoming flower styling book.
 It has finally moved into the latter half of the project.
 Looking through the layouts as the pages begin to take shape, something feels right.
 This book is packed with styles and variations that couldn't be covered in the blog, along with our core philosophy of flower styling and a sense of playfulness.
 My focus now is simply to shape it into something meaningful for everyone who shares this love for flowers.
 It is becoming a collection of moments exactly as I wanted them to be.